-A person who intentionally and unlawfully engages in conduct that causes another person to enter into a situation of debt bondage commits an offence and is liable, upon conviction, to imprisonment for a term of not less than fifteen years and not exceeding twenty-five years.
+- (1) A person who intentionally engages in conduct that causes another person to enter into a situation of debt bondage commits an offence and is liable, on conviction, to imprisonment for a term of not less than fifteen years and not exceeding twenty-five years. - (2) It shall be a defence for a person charged with an offence under subsection (1) to satisfy the court that the person did not know and had no reasonable cause to believe that the act done would cause another person to enter into a situation of debt bondage.